Pose your questions on Ask, Answer, Learn to Dr. Greene and the DrGreene.com community.

 The classic symptoms of type 1 diabetes, then, are increased urination (polyuria), increased thirst (polydipsia), increased eating (polyphagia) and weight loss.
 Anyone with the classic symptoms should have a blood sugar test as well as a urine test.
 Occasionally people also report fatigue, blurred vision, vomiting, abdominal pain, or frequent skin infections.
 If the disease remains undiagnosed, symptoms progress to include labored breathing, coma, and death.

 People who get type 1 diabetes were born with a genetic predisposition to it.
 Not everyone born with this predisposition gets diabetes, however.
 In fact, if an identical twin has diabetes, the other twin gets it only about half the time.
 Along the way, some of the predisposed individuals are exposed to something in the environment that triggers the diabetes.
-This is usually a viral infection.
-The virus misleads the body's immune system into making antibodies against its own pancreas cells that make insulin.
+Scientists believe this is usually a viral infection.
+The virus misleads the body’s immune system into making antibodies against its own pancreas cells that make insulin.
 (This is why type 1 diabetes is now also called immune-mediated diabetes.)

 The insulin-producing cells of the pancreas are gradually destroyed over time.
 When 90% of them have been destroyed, the person suddenly begins to develop symptoms.
 Thus, insulin-dependent diabetes generally brews for years, but appears abruptly.
 It rarely goes undiagnosed for more than a few weeks.